List of Predator (franchise) characters: Baxley

-Baxley (Thomas Jane) is an ex-Marine and Coyle's best friend, who suffers from Tourette's Syndrome.
-After being coaxed by Coyle, Baxley helps in the efforts save Rory from the Apex Predator.
-Baxley is mortally wounded by the Apex Predator in combat, so he and Coyle, who was mortally wounded seconds after Baxley, shoot each other in a reciprocal mercy killing.
+Baxley (Thomas Jane) was an ex-Marine and the best friend of Coyle, who suffers from Tourette's Syndrome.
+After being coaxed by Coyle, Baxley helps in the efforts to save Rory from the Apex Predator.
+Baxley is mortally wounded by the Apex Predator in combat, so he and Coyle, who was mortally wounded seconds after the latter, commit suicide by killing each other in a reciprocal mercy killing.

 Coyle

-Coyle (Keegan-Michael Key) is a former Marine and the best friend of Baxley, he is with him throughout the entire film and teams up with Baxley alone to take on the Apex Predator.
+Coyle (Keegan-Michael Key) was a former Marine and the best friend of Baxley, he is with him throughout the entire film and teams up with Baxley alone to take on the Apex Predator.
 Throughout the film he constantly makes jokes in an attempt to hide the past when he fired upon another vehicle of his own platoon (the only survivor being Baxley).
-He also receives fatal wounds from the Apex Predator, Baxley and Coyle shoot each other out of brotherly love to end the pain.
+He also receives fatal wounds from the Apex Predator, So he and Baxley commit suicide by killing each other out of brotherly love to end the pain.